pyiron/pyiron/docs/source/installation.rst

     FILE = ~/pyiron.db
     RESOURCE_PATHS = ${CONDA_PREFIX}/share/pyiron

-The first line `[DEFAULT]` defines the current configuration to overwrite the default configuration.
-The second line `PROJECT_CHECK_ENABLED` disables the project check which enables pyiron to write to the whole file system.
-The third lines defines the object index to be stored in an SQLite database file `FILE` which is located in the home directory `~/pyiron.db`.
+The first line :code:`[DEFAULT]` defines the current configuration to overwrite the default configuration.
+The second line :code:`PROJECT_CHECK_ENABLED` disables the project check which enables pyiron to write to the whole file system.
+The third lines defines the object index to be stored in an SQLite database file :code:`FILE` which is located in the home directory :code:`~/pyiron.db`.
 It is important to copy the database in case you change the configuration otherwise existing calculation are lost.
-Finally the `RESOURCE_PATHS` provides the path to the parameter files.
+Finally the :code:`RESOURCE_PATHS` provides the path to the parameter files.
 Inside pyiron you can check the current configuration using:

 .. code-block:: python